 The role of the audience

-The moment when you walk on stage at the beginning of a concert, seeing the audience for the first time, is always special to me.
-There is always a sense of excitement blended with a feeling of restlessness.
-Excitement about the musical journey which lies ahead, and restlessness, or rather eagerness, about where this journey is going to take us.
+The moment you walk on stage at the beginning of a concert, seeing the audience for the first time, is always special to me.
+There is often a sense of excitement blended with a feeling of restlessness present.
+Excitement about the musical journey which lies ahead and restlessness, or rather eagerness, about where this journey is going to take us.
 For me, the audience is not only there to witness the unfolding of this 'musical journey'.
 On the contrary, they are part of the journey and thus performance themselves.

 "What is your favorite piece or who is your favorite composer?".
 That is certainly a difficult questions to answer...
 The problem is that every composer has his unique way of composing and of translating his thoughts and feelings into sounds and thus music.
 How can you compare Bach to Beethoven or Stravinsky?
 And how can you possibly choose between these amazing and unique composers?
 I guess I have come up with a solution though.
 Since I can't make a choice, I won't.
 Instead I will play as much music as I can, written by all kinds of extraordinary composers.

 There has always been a special relationship between nature and classical composers.
 Many composers were so inspired by nature that they often wrote their most famous works while walking in forests or parks, like Beethoven, or made references to nature in their titles, like Vivaldi with his well-known composition "The Four Seasons".
 More importantly, most musical instruments are made from wood, which is directly derived from the earth!
 So perhaps from now on you can also enjoy the beauty of nature when you listen to recordings, even though you are sitting comfortably on your couch at home...

 The quest for the 'right' interpretation